slukits/.cnf/.config/oryxpro.md

     $ cnf checkout HEAD .bashrc
     the later will overwrite the existing .bashrc with the .bashrc in the repository

+- some pacman basics:
+  which package provides a given file
+  $ sudo pacman -Fy
+  the later downloads the files repository data bases.
+  $ pacman -F prime-run
+  the later will tell now in which package given binary 'prime-run' is To update the packages data bases run:
+  $ sudo pacman -Sy
+  To update the whole system run:
+  $ sudo pacman -Syu
+  To remove package pkg and all its unneeded dependencies run:
+  $ sudo pacman -Rs pkg
+  to provide information about a installed package pkg
+  $ sudo pacman -Qi pkg
+  to list files belonging to installed package pkg
+  $ sudo pacman -Ql pkg
+  to list files belonging to a remote package pkg
+  $ sudo pacman -Fl pkg
+  NOTE there is a AUR-package: downgrade which allows to downgrade an upgraded package to an older cached version, i.e. basically do undo and upgrade

 - to make as quickly as possible use from the capabilities of our graphic card add xorg